 If something isn’t working for you, makes you want to scream, leaves you feeling poorly about yourself and helpless/hopeless, feels like it requires an undue amount of effort — quit doing it.
 Seriously.
 Quit doing it.

 You may need to start with medication.
 Or not.
 You may want to try therapy.
 Or not.
 You may not feel capable of making a decision.
 It’s okay.
-Start wherever you can, whatever feels a teeny tiny bit open.
-Just a hair.
-A hair is more than plenty.
+Be wherever you are.
+Do whatever you can (and maybe that looks like laying in bed).
+And that is more than fine and okay for this moment.
+And then take the next moment when it comes.

 You are not failing and you can’t fail.
 There are no Fs at life.